 If you’re unsure what your future landscaping project will look like, you should consider using mulch.
 It is low cost, and it also provides several benefits such as weed control, suppression of soil erosion and moisture conservation.

-We used mulch in our side front yard to cover the dirt where we parked our car.
-Our friends took down a cherry tree and mulched it up and had extra.
-All it cost us was the time to go gather it up and spread it in our yard.
-The added benefit was the organic materials released in the ground helped a tree look much healthier 6 months later.
+It only cost us our time to gather it up and spread it in our yard.
+The added benefit was the organic materials released in the ground helped our front a yard tree look much healthier 6 months later.

-The most common type of mulch used in homes is bark chips because they are aesthetically pleasing and easy to install.
-And the best part about this method is that some tree trimming firms will gladly give you the leftover chips to use in your project.
+The most common type of mulch used in homes is larger bark chips because it looks good, easy to install and won’t disintegrate as fast as smaller mulch items.
+If you’re lucky, you may live in an area with tree trimming firms that gladly giving away leftover chips to use in your project.

-Our second mulching attempt was leftover mulch from our city’s tree trimming around power lines.
+Our second backyard mulching was leftover mulch from our city’s tree limb trimming around power lines.
 It was free, but it definitely didn’t look as nice as the bark chips we currently have in our yard, shown in the picture above.

 Time to Give Your Backyard a Facelift